blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

          :default: False

          By default a semaphore is acquired before the resources are requested.
-However in some cases the user wants to run cheap jobs as quickly as possible in a consecutive manner.
-In this case :attr:`job.semaphore.resources-first` can be enabled to
-         request the resources before locking the semaphore.
+However in some cases the user may want to run cheap jobs as quickly as possible in a consecutive manner.
+In this case `resources-first` can be enabled to request the resources before locking the semaphore.
 This can lead to some amount of blocked resources while waiting for the semaphore so this should be used with caution.

    .. attr:: tags